 It is generally acknowledged that increased spending from installing energy efficiency measures creates jobs in the local economy.
-Participant and program spending on efficiency often has positive benefits to the local economy as a greater portion of total energy costs are spent locally.
+Participant and program spending on efficiency often has positive benefits to the local economy as a greater portion of total energy costs are spent 6

+$^4$ Values for non-embedded CO2 are presented in several tables in the 2015 AESC: Exhibit 4-5 for electric savings, Exhibit 4-14 for gas savings, and Exhibit 4-18 for oil savings. locally.
 Yet these benefits are typically not included in TRC benefit calculations because they are difficult to quantify, requiring a regional economic model.
-Such an analysis was conducted for National Grid in 2014, the results of which form the basis for the economic benefits included in the RI Test.6 Depending on the sector, fuel, and source of spending (i.e., participant or program), the study found economic benefits (above and beyond the value of avoided energy and capacity) of between \$0.56 and \$0.75 for each dollar spent.
+Such an analysis was conducted for National Grid in 2014, the results of which form the basis for the economic benefits included in the RI Test.
+Depending on the sector, fuel, and source of spending (i.e., participant or program), the study found economic benefits (above and beyond the value of avoided energy and capacity) of between \$0.56 and \$0.75 for each dollar spent.
 These factors were used to calculate the economic benefits in the RI Test results.

 The Consultant Team has reviewed the quantification of the GHG reduction and economic benefits in the RI Test and finds them to be appropriate and in keeping with the Commission's direction.
-Returning to the table above, the inclusion of the more complete set of benefits in the RI Test results in a roughly 50% increase in BCR for the electric portfolio and a 65% increase in the BCR for the gas portfolio.
-The figure below presents the results of the RI Test in graphical form and again demonstrates that in each program year, both the electric and natural gas efficiency programs have a BCR greater than 1.0, as required by the Commission-approved Least Cost Procurement Standards and R.I.G.L. § 39-1-27.7 (c)(5).
+Returning to the table above, the inclusion of the more complete set of benefits in the RI Test results in a 66% and 62% increase in BCR for the electric and gas portfolios, respectively.
+The figure below presents the results of the RI Test in graphical form and again demonstrates that both the electric and natural gas efficiency programs have a BCR greater than 1.0, as required by the Commission-approved Least Cost Procurement Standards and R.I.G.L. § 39-1-27.7 (c)(5).